What Are The Common Ways People Violate Their Probation Terms?

 What Happens At The Court Hearing For The Probation Violation?

 At the first hearing, we are generally advised of the nature of the violation—in other words, what you did or didn’t do to violate the terms of your probation.
 A bond hearing is generally held as well.
 From there, I frequently will ask for a continuance, just to see if we can remedy the situation causing the violation—such as paying the fines, or completing community service or treatment.

 Is The Prosecution Involved At This Point Or Is The Decision Solely Up To The Judge?

 The probation officer really takes the lead during these hearings, and reports to the judge the facts that have led up to the evaluation being filed.
 Technically, the prosecutor is prosecuting the violation, but it’s the probation officer that is more involved than the prosecutor.
 This is because they are the one telling the judge that the person on probation did this, or didn’t do that.
 If it comes down to a hearing, then the prosecutors would be involved, but up to that point the probation officers take the lead.

 For more information on Probation Violation In Illinois, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (815) 290-9170 today.
+Get the information and legal answers you are seeking by calling our Criminal Defense attorney in Illinois at (815) 290-9170 today.

 Get your questions answered - Call now for FREE case evaluation (815) 290-9170.